knight-of-ni/rtl_bsd_drv/README.md

 This github repo is intended only as a central repository for the unmodiifed Realtek source code and a link to build instructions.

-Download the Realtek source code here:
+The Realtek source code was downloaded from here:
 - https://www.realtek.com/en/component/zoo/category/network-interface-controllers-10-100-1000m-gigabit-ethernet-pci-express-software

 Follow the build instructions here: